 Email from Catrin Howkins- PA to Alun Cairns MP- asking to be kept in the loop re any further developments from our end in the Hospital Review.

-Email from the Vale of Gllamorgan re the supply of Recycling items to Voluntary, Charity and other Community organisations.
+Email from the Vale of Glamorgan re the supply of Recycling items to Voluntary, Charity and other Community organisations.
 A presentation about his is being held in Barry on May 16th.
 The Clerk had forwarded a copy of the email to the Village Hall Committee.

 A reminder that entries for the Best Kept Village Competition need to be received by May 31st.
 Small grants are available from the Vale and there will be a special prize for a Diamond Jubilee feature.
 Councillor Lewis has now received feedback on last year’s competition and has circulated this to Councillors.